noiseonwires/yac-ws-bridge/README.md

 - Use this only for proxying the most important low-traffic services (for example, tunnel through to a SOCKS proxy and plug it into Telegram as 127.0.0.1).
 Don't abuse it by pushing large amounts of data.

 - Before uploading the serverless function code, run it through any JavaScript obfuscator (a couple of times, even).
-In the serverless function, adapter, and helper code, replace all the default paths (`/_upstream`, `/_helper`, `/_conn-ids`) with random ones of your own.
+Also, rename the default endpoint paths (`/_adapter`, `/_helper`, `/conn-ids`) to random ones of your own — see [Customizing endpoint paths](#customizing-endpoint-paths) below for how to do that.

 ### Also important